 The directory is interactive.
 The shop & blog owners can actually login and update their page with tons of news, photos, interviews, and information about their store.
 So it’s forever changing, and always interesting.

 All places are heavily photo based so you can really get a feel of where you are shopping.

 Places offer an in depth view of the vintage shops of Melbourne and beyond so you can plan your day out!

-Daily articles or ‘Posts’ will be published here for your daily dose of vintage.
+Weekly articles or ‘Posts’ will be published here for your much needed dose of vintage.